Streaming pipelines overview

 and after

-fields contain the values in that row as they were before and after the change was applied, and as such the fields will differ by table.
+fields contain the values in that record as they were before and after the change was applied, and as such the fields will differ by table.
 In cases where a record is created, the value for the before

 field will be empty (null